Frequently Asked Questions

 How are medications administered?

 There are two options from which residents may choose.
-Option One is complete medication management independence.
-Option Two is comprehensive medication administration by our licensed nursing staff.
+Option one is complete medication independence in which the resident maintains complete independence in ordering and taking all medications.
+Option two is comprehensive medication administration by our licensed nursing staff.
 Contact us to learn more about medication management at GSL Berea.
 [Back to Top]

 Yes, GSL Berea provides short-term respite care (minimum stay of 30 days) for multiple purposes, including as a trial run of assisted living and for illness recovery.
 Residents are welcome to remain as long as their needs can be met.
-Our hospice care services are supported by a number of agencies and we can assist should an end-of-life situation arise.
 [Back to Top]

-What sets GSL Berea apart from other providers?
+What sets Generations Senior Living of Berea apart from other providers?

 Our home-cooked meals are made with the same care and attention as the ones our own families would eat, and we support our residents in developing exactly the active social, spiritual and physical life they’d like to create for themselves.
-It truly is a great place to live!
+Check out video testimonials of why our residents and staff feel this truly is a great place to live!
 [Back to Top]

 How much does it cost to live here?